t0m/select2-bootstrap-css/README.md

 ## Notable Changes

 Versions prior to 1.2.0 included a default width for select2 containers.
-Applying the class "input-default" to you select will line the select2 container up with a default bootstrap text input.
+Applying the class "input-default" to your select will line the select2 container up with a default bootstrap text input.

 ## Demos